 Judy Addison – Lead Assessor

 Judy provides assessments in health and human services for certification, to a range of quality standards.
-Judy has completed a Lead Assessor qualification for ISO 9001, mandatory assessor training program on the HHS to assess in the Victorian disability, community, children, youth and family sectors; the Department of Employment’s Quality Assurance Framework training for jobactive, to assess national employment providers; assessor training for the Disability Employment and Enterprise Scheme and for the NSW Disability Services Standards.
+Judy has completed a Lead Assessor qualification for ISO 9001, mandatory assessor training program on the HHS to assess in the Victorian disability, community, children, youth and family sectors; assessor training for the Disability Employment and Enterprise Scheme and for the NDIS practice Standards.
 In addition Judy works with health organisations for accreditation to the National Safety & Quality In Healthcare Services Standards.

 Prior to assessing with HDAA, Judy used her people skills to help stakeholders engage with continuous quality improvement and assist organisations to develop their quality management systems.
 Judy has a background in nursing and holds a Graduate Diploma Education, BA Hons, Diploma Management and Quality Management System lead auditor qualifications.

 Kathy Rees – Lead Assessor/Technical Expert

 (Current PhD candidate; Master of Organisational Development & Training; Bachelor of Social Science (double majors in Human Resource Management & Counselling); Diploma of Training & Assessment; Certificate IV Training & Assessment; Lead Auditor qualifications).